SalaTymoteusz/Portfolio/README.md

 - MVC Pattern
 - Data Manipulation for Chart
 - Chart Representation using [Charts](https://github.com/danielgindi/Charts/)
-- UiTableView | Custom Cell
+- JSON parsing with Decodable
 - Search using Search Bar
 - How to use Activity Indicator